seredat/karbowanez/README.md

-The Karbo (Karbovanets) is cryptocurrency of Ukrainian origin, just like Bitcoin but more anonymous and privacy centric with opaque and more analysis resistant blockchain.
-It is people's electronic cash, not connected to government or officials.

-Goal of Karbo project is to create anonymous stablecoin – decentralized cryptocurrency with low price volatility by using new to crypto world techniques of regulating coin supply and its market price.

-Key principle of CryptoNote is adaptive parameters.
-Karbo already has adaptive block size limit and difficulty.
-In addition to it Karbo will implement adaptive emission, adaptive minimal transaction fee and adaptive monetary deposit interest rate to achieve this goal.
+Karbo is people's electronic cash, a cryptocurrency, just like Bitcoin but Ukrainian and anonymous thanks to Cryptonote technology.
+The key principle of CryptoNote is adaptive parameters.
+Karbo already has adaptive block size limit and adaptive difficulty, which we improved, and which ensures it's stable emission rate and thus makes Karbo sound money.
+In addition in Karbo was implemented adaptive fee to keep transaction costs stable regardless of karbo price.

 **HARDFORK V4 IS SET AT HEIGHT 266000!!!** In this hardfork _we introduce adaptive minimal transaction fee_ as first step towards our goal.
 Information for exchanges and other services how to work with new fees: https://github.com/seredat/karbowanec/wiki/Dynamic-transaction-minimum-fee